Living rural in the city is great – you can do it, too.

 Continue reading

-Labour Day weekend road trip to the Eastern Townships and Brome Fair
+Labour Day weekend: The Eastern Townships and Brome Fair

 I went to the Eastern Townships for Labour Day weekend to get a good hike in at Mont Mégantic (I also visited Lac Mégantic for one of their evening benefit shows at Musi-Café, the bar that was blown up during the train derailment in August).
-This was the view, in the distance, of the nearby village Nôtre-Dame-des-Bois from a lookout point on the way up Mont St.-Joseph.
+This was the view, in the distance, of the nearby village Nôtre-Dame-des-Bois from a lookout point on the way up Mont St. Joseph.
 The road seen is the access road to the park.

 In La Patrie, where I was staying, the bunnies decided the most familiar and comfortable place to hang out was under my car.